catks/yellow_number/README.md

 ## TODO

+ 1. Add docker-entrypoint function to wait for selenium container
- 1. Add Search Strategies
+ 2. Add Search Strategies
- 2. Add Integration Tests
+ 3. Add Integration Tests
- 3. Add more output formats
+ 4. Add more output formats
- 4. Add a cli interface(to set output and search strategies)
+ 5. Add a cli interface(to set output and search strategies)

 ## Contributing